peteroupc/peteroupc.github.io/exporand.md

 PSRNs specified here store:

 - A _fractional part_ with an arbitrary number of digits.
 This can be implemented as an array of digits or as a packed integer containing all the digits.
 Some algorithms care whether those digits were _sampled_ or _unsampled_; in that case, if a digit is unsampled, its unsampled status can be noted in a way that distinguishes it from sampled digits (e.g., by using the `None` keyword in Python, or the number &minus;1, or by storing a separate bit array indicating which bits are sampled and unsampled).
 The base in which all the digits are stored (such as base 10 for decimal or base 2 for binary) is arbitrary.
 The fractional part's digits form a so-called _digit expansion_ (e.g., _binary expansion_ in the case of binary or base-2 digits).
 Digits beyond those stored in the fractional part are unsampled.

     For example, if the fractional part stores the base-10 digits \[1, 3, 5\], in that order, then it represents a random number in the interval \[0.135, 0.136\], reflecting the fact that the digits between 0.135 and 0.136 are unknown.
 - An optional _integer part_ (more specifically, the integer part [floor] of the number's absolute value).
 - An optional _sign_ (positive or negative).

 If the integer part and sign are not given, the PSRN is assumed to lie in the interval [0, 1].

 PSRNs ultimately represent a random number between two others; one of the number's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
 For example, if the PSRN stores a positive sign, the integer 3, and the fractional part \[3, 5, 6\] (in base 10), then the PSRN represents a random number in the interval \[3.356, 3.357\].
-Here, one of the bounds is built using the PSRN's sign, integer part, and fractional part, and because the PSRN is negative, this is a lower bound.
+Here, one of the bounds is built using the PSRN's sign, integer part, and fractional part, and because the PSRN is positive, this is a lower bound.

 This section specifies two kinds of PSRNs: uniform and exponential.